 Company analysis

-Business Value + Surplus Assets – Market value of debt = Value of equity
+Business Value + Surplus Assets – Surplus Liabilities – Market value of debt – Market value of Options = Value

 Surplus assets and liabilities

 Surplus assets may also include surplus working capital.
-For example, the business value may have been calculated using an average level of working capital over the last twelve months.
+For example, the business value may have been calculated using cash flows based on an average level of working capital over the last twelve months.

 Deducting debt